On the third day of encirclement, Lieutenant Komarov proposed that he should be sent to break through the German lines.

 “I don’t see much of that,” said Private Putkin.

-Vorobeyev asked him where he was from and Putkin named a village “beyond Kubyshev”, which is to say, as much nowhere as anywhere in our great country.
-Vorobeyev nodded.
+Komarov asked him where he was from and Putkin named a village “beyond Kubyshev”, which is to say, as much nowhere as anywhere in our great country.
+Komarov nodded.

-“Yes, our villages, our farms are very sleepy.
+“Yes, our villages are very sleepy.
 But that is the great thing about the war.
 Haven’t you seen more life since the war began than you ever saw before?”

-“More life, and more death too,” I said.
+“More life, and more death too,” Putkin said.

 “What is war?
 It is the workshop of the world.
 See the flowers of the guns, the bright red flowers.
 Hear the crash of shells, like giant hammer blows, shaping the steel of our souls.
 After this war, we will be changed.
 The past will be smashed.
 New men will stride into the radiant future.”

-“Enough of this, Vorobeyev,” Captain Kuriczamatin objected.
+“Enough of this, Komarov,” Captain Baranov objected.
 “I thought you were going to talk about Art.”

 “I beg your pardon, your honour.
-I am talking about Life, but that is because the new Russian Art is all about Life.
-Or rather, it is not about Life, it is Life, it is the Art of Life.”
+I am talking about Life because the new Russian Art is all about Life.
+Or rather, it is not about Life, it is Life, as will become clear. ”

 At last the darkness ceased darkening and the horizon began to show between the trees.

-“I have to go,” Vorobeyev said.
+“I have to go,” Komarov said.
 He buttoned up his tunic and put on his cap.
 “Don’t wake the Captain.”

 A few of us followed him to the western edge of the hill.
 On this side the slope was steep.
 At the bottom was a field of rounded stones where the two streams that flanked us came together.
 It was too dark to see the German positions beyond.